wehlutyk/thesis/content/3-gistr-3-methods.md

 Only the first two constraints were enforced for the first experiment, and the full set was used for all subsequent runs.
 The full filter provided over \num{2300} eligible subjects, from which the service automatically sampled the number of subjects we requested.

+Experiment 1 was the first non-trivial launch of the platform, with an initial 48 subjects, 54 root utterances, and trees targeted for 6 branches of depth 8.
+Subjects took an average 64 minutes to complete the experiment, and were rewarded with £6.5.
+A software bug that appeared and had to be fixed halfway through the experiment led the Prolific Academic service to recruit more subjects than was originally asked for, and the final number of participants was 53, ^[The bug appeared only once a large proportion of trees had reached their target depth, and then affected all the subjects nearing completion of the experiment.
+The time taken to respond to complaints and realise that the experiment had to be paused led some subjects to exceed the maximum allowed time on Prolific Academic, and the service then sent the experiment out to new subjects.
+After fixing the bug, most subjects who had started the experiment accepted to finish it, leading the final subject count to be higher than originally requested.
+]
+gathering a total 2695 utterance reformulations (above the planned $54 \times 6 \times 8 = 2592$ reformulations).
+Manual inspection showed that large portions of the data were of poor quality, both linguistically and because of technical inefficiencies leading to badly shaped trees;
+the sections below provide further details on these questions.
+Pilots following Experiment 1 were therefore aimed at improving data quality and solving tree shaping issues.
+Experiment 2 was launched with 49 subjects, 50 root utterances, and trees targeted for 7 branches of depth 7, gathering a total 2450 utterance transformations.
+Subjects took an average 43 minutes to complete the experiment, and were rewarded with £6.
+Quality issues in this data set were solved, but the choice of source utterances proved too easy to trigger varied transformations.
+After pilots exploring different fits of task parameters with source complexity, Experiment 3 took advantage of a more complex set of source utterances.
+It was launched with two batches of 70 subjects each receiving 25 root utterances, and trees targeted for 7 branches of depth 10, gathering a total 3546 utterances transformations.
+Subjects took an average 37 minutes to complete the 25 transformations, and were rewarded with £4.25 on average.

+We now detail the evaluation of data quality and the measures that were taken to improve it.
+The section after this will focus on the fit of task parameters and source complexity, before moving on to the analysis and results.

-### Design process
+### Data quality

 The choice of a Web-based setup sets the requirements of the interface much higher than for a laboratory experiment.
 There is no opportunity for a face-to-face walk-through of the experiment or for questions, and subtle changes in the way the interface reacts to actions can lead subjects to interpret a signal where none was intended, or conversely to not notice an important message.
 The time of the subjects is not booked, and not having to travel to the laboratory or to talk to someone renders the interaction free of any commitment and generally more consumable: subjects can leave whenever they want, without having to feel bad about it (the only cost being the loss of their reward).
 The lack of human interaction with the experimenter also removes a natural incentive for subjects to take their time and perform according to what the experimenter in front of them explained.
-Combined together, these factors mean that if the interface is ambiguous in any way, subjects will often pick the interpretation that makes the process faster to complete with minimal engagement.
+Combined together, these factors mean that if the interface is strenuous or ambiguous in any way, subjects will often pick the interpretations that make the process faster and either complete the experiment with minimal engagement or drop out.
 Redacting detailed textual instructions often makes matters worse.
 Instead, the interface must lead the subjects through the necessary explanations while remaining enjoyable, and must be unambiguous while still hinting towards the expected behaviour at the right moment, either through subtle interface reactions or through explicit contextual aids.

 #### Manual spam-coding

-Failure to properly encourage and wherever possible enforce the experiment's expectations led to data riddled with spurious transformations that invalidate any utterances that come after them.
+Failure to properly encourage and wherever possible enforce the experiment's expectations led to data riddled with spurious transformations.
 Indeed, manual inspection of the data collected through Experiment 1, for which a substantial effort on instructions and for the overall interface had already been made, showed that large portions of the data was not usable as such.
 We therefore spam-coded all the utterances from this and subsequent experiments by hand.
 An utterance with any of the following properties was coded as spam: